Karmegham: Cast

+Production

+The film was shot at Gobichettipalayam.

 Soundtrack

-The film score and the soundtrack were composed by Vidyasagar.
-The soundtrack, released in 2002, features 6 tracks with lyrics written by P. Vijay, Yuga Bharathi, Arivumathi and Pazhani Bharathi.
+The soundtrack was composed by Vidyasagar.

 Reception

 Sify described the film as an "Old wine in new bottle" and wrote, "It is an old style tearjerker that lacks any freshness either by way of incidents or narration".
+Malini Mannath of Chennai Online wrote that "there is not much freshness here, the style reminding one of films of a couple of decades back.
+In fact, take away Mammootty, and there is not much to boast about in the film".